-- · According to the National Kidney Foundation, 37 million Americans have CKD and millions of others are at increased risk. - The primary causes of CKD are diabetes (Type 2 and Type 1) and hypertension.
+- According to the National Kidney Foundation, 37 million Americans have CKD and millions of others are at increased risk. - The primary causes of CKD are diabetes (Type 2 and Type 1) and hypertension.
 The Medical Clinics of North America estimates that over 40% of those with Type 2 diabetes and 20% of those with Type 1 diabetes will eventually develop CKD, making it one of the more common risks for diabetics. - Patients with CKD are at greater risk for hypertension and heart disease.

-Currently, there is no cure for CKD and treatment primarily involves management of the symptoms of the disease.
+Currently, there is no cure for CKD and treatment primarily involves management of the symptoms of the disease in order to reduce the rate of decline in kidney function.
 Blood pressure medications, such as angiotensin converting enzyme inhibitors (ACEi) or angiotensin receptor blockers (ARB), are often prescribed to control hypertension, and hopefully, slow the progression of CKD.
 Recently sodium glucose co-transporter 2 inhibitors (SGLT2) have received approval to expand their label to treat diabetic kidney disease to reduce the rate of cardiovascular events.
-Nevertheless, according to the National Kidney Foundation, many of these patients continue to show declining kidney function and 3.6% of the overall population has a lifetime risk of developing ESRD, where dialysis or a kidney transplant is needed.
+Nevertheless, according to the National Kidney Foundation, many of these patients continue to show declining kidney function and 3.6% of the overall population has a lifetime risk of developing end-stage renal disease (ESRD), where dialysis or a kidney transplant is needed.
 We believe DM199 offers a potentially novel approach for the treatment of CKD because KLK1 protein plays a vital role in normal kidney function.
-Since patients with moderate to severe CKD often excrete abnormally low levels of KLK1 in their urine, we believe that DM199 may potentially prevent or reduce further kidney damage by increasing levels of KLK1 and restoring the protective KKS to regulate the production and release of nitric oxide and prostacyclin.